GlorYouth/seal-flow/README.md

     let key_id = "my-secret-key-id".to_string();
     let plaintext = b"Data that is being protected.";

-    // The high-level builder API is fluent and easy to use let seal = SymmetricSeal::new(&key);
+    // The high-level API factory is stateless and easy to use let seal = SymmetricSeal::new();

     // Encrypt data held in memory
     let ciphertext = seal
         .in_memory::<Aes256Gcm>()
-        .encrypt(plaintext, key_id)?;
+        .encrypt(&key, plaintext, key_id)?;

-    // Decrypt data held in memory
+    // Decrypt data held in memory.
+    // The API promotes a safer two-step decryption process.
-    let decrypted_text = seal
+    // First, create a pending decryptor to inspect metadata without decrypting. let pending_decryptor = seal
         .in_memory::<Aes256Gcm>()
         .decrypt(&ciphertext)?;

+    // You can now inspect the key ID from the header to find the correct key.
+    // For this example, we'll use the key we already have. let decrypted_text = pending_decryptor.with_key(&key)?;

     assert_eq!(plaintext, &decrypted_text[..]);
     println!("Successfully encrypted and decrypted data!");